lobennett/openneuro_glmfitlins/README.md

 For items related to specific issues, please use the `Issues` tab.
 There are separate templates available for:
 * `Events Modification`: Revisions to current modifications to events files
-* `Contrasts`: Recommendations to changes to current contrasts lists.
+* `Contrasts`: Recommendations to make changes to current contrasts lists.
-* `Model Specification`: Recommendations to changed to current model specifications.
+* `Model Specification`: Recommendations to make changes to current model specifications.
 * `Running Fitlins Models`: Requests to run OpenNeuro Datasets that have Task BOLD, Events files & fMRIPrep'd derivatives